As a homeowner are you asking the right questions before hiring a painting contractor?

 Hopefully the video's were educational for you, these problems relate to all contractors, including painters!

 Here is some good advice and questions to ask before hiring a painter for your next painting project.

 Ron's Painting-Fort Myers would like to help you with these questions and many more.
-In the thirty plus years that I have been painting, most of which I have been painting in Fort Myers, Naples, Sanibel, Captiva and Bonita, I have heard a lot of night mares homeowners have experienced with painters.
+In the forty plus years that I have been painting, most of which I have been painting in Fort Myers, Naples, Sanibel, Captiva and Bonita, I have heard a lot of night mares homeowners have experienced with painters.
 This is why I have created this page to help educate homeowners on what to look for when hiring a painting contractor in Southwest Florida.
 It doesn't matter the size of your painting project.
 It is very important to get all of the facts before you commit yourself to a painting contractor to paint your Fort Myers area home.
 Some of the advice I have written can be used in hiring other types of contractors for different remodeling projects you also may have.
 Some of this advice pertains to interior painting and some to exterior painting.
 This advice will help homeowners who live up north, but some of the advice given for exterior painting may only pertain to homes in warm climates like Southwest Florida.

 Please don't hesitate to call Ron, President of Ron's Painting with any other questions or concerns that you may have when it comes to hiring a painting contractor to paint your Southwest Florida home.
 Ron would also like to have the opportunity to give you a complimentary estimate for your next painting project.
 He can be reached at 239-275-0425.